List of Hollyoaks characters introduced in 2008: Pauline Hay

 Pauline Hay played by Jane Hogarth, made her first on-screen appearance in January 2008.
 She was introduced as the mother of Ste Hay (Kieron Richardson).
-During Ste's teenage years, Pauline married Terry Hay who beat both her and Ste.
+During Ste's teenage years, Pauline married Terry Hay (Conor Ryan) who beat both her and Ste.
 After Ste got out of a juvenile facility, he moved in with Amy Barnes (Ashley Slanina-Davies) and had nothing to do with his family until Pauline showed up for his 18th birthday.
 She asked him to move back so Terry would stop hitting her.
 Ste refused.
 A few months later, Pauline returned, saying Terry was gone and she was on the wagon.
-She found out that Ste and Amy were lying about Amy's daughter Leah Barnes having leukaemia, and she demanded the money they had received.
-She went to a fund-raiser with Amy and got drunk.
-After taking money from the fund-raiser, Pauline left, telling Ste he had no right to judge her.
-Pauline returned in April 2008, arriving at Ste's flat drunk.
-She passed out.
+She found out that Ste and Amy were lying about Amy's daughter, Leah Barnes (Elà-May Demircan) having leukaemia, and she demanded the money they had received.
+She went to a fundraiser with Amy and got drunk.
+After taking money from the fundraiser, Pauline left, telling Ste he had no right to judge her.
+Pauline returned in April 2008, arriving at Ste's flat drunk and passing out.
 Ste became angry and woke her up wanting to know why she was such a bad mother.
 Pauline blurted out that she wished she had never had him.
 In February 2009, she arrived for Leah's second birthday.
 She found out that Ste and Amy had split up and that she was not Leah's grandmother.
 The next day she stole £200 from the till of Il Gnosh when Ste's back was turned.